Ali Smith: Personal life

 Smith lives in Cambridge with her partner, filmmaker Sarah Wood.

 Awards and honours

-In 2007, Smith was elected a Fellow of the Royal Society of Literature.
+In 2007, Smith was elected a fellow of the Royal Society of Literature.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to literature.

-An honorary doctorate (D.Litt) was awarded to her by Newcastle University in 2019.
+On 10 September 2015, Smith was named Honorary Fellow by Goldsmiths, University of London.
+In 2016, Smith was awarded an honorary doctorate from the University of East Anglia.
+An honorary doctorate was awarded to her by Newcastle University in 2019.

 In 2024, she was awarded the Bodley Medal for contributions to literature, the highest honour of the Bodleian Library, University of Oxford.

+In May 2026, Smith won the International Dublin Literary Award for her novel Gliff.